IUCN Conservation Status –

 Family: Hystricidae

-We have one male and one female Cape porcupine here at Paignton Zoo called Comet and Lulu.
-The pair came to us from Lotherton Zoo in Leeds in July 2024, and currently live in the enclosure next to our Red-necked ostrich.
+We have a pair of Cape porcupines here at Paignton Zoo, a male called Comet and a female called Luna.
+The pair came to us from Lotherton Zoo in Leeds in July 2024, and live in our Arid Lands exhibit.

 Cape porcupines are native to sub-Saharan Africa, and can be found in a wide range of habitats, including grasslands, forests and rocky areas.
 These rodents primarily eat fruits, roots, tubers, bulbs, and bark.